 Person-Centred therapy is not about analysing you, giving you advice or making decisions for you, but supporting you whilst you explore solutions that are right for you in your particular situation.

-My training is in Person-Centred counselling, which in my experience can be particularly helpful for men and women because:
+My training is in Person-Centred counselling, which in my experience can be particularly helpful for men, women, children and adolescents because:

 ‘…the effect of person-centred therapy is to reduce the power that others have had over clients and thus increase their own sense of personal power, or ‘power-from-within’.’
 (From “The dynamics of Power in Counselling and Psychotherapy” by Gillian Proctor, 2002)